Bonded Title in Texas

 If you own a vehicle you know that it is an investment and you should be able to prove ownership of your vehicle.
 In the case that you are unable to prove that a specific vehicle is owned by you because of various reasons such as you losing the title or not having complete information, there is a simple procedure which can be undertaken to get another title.

-A bonded title in Texas is a title associated with your vehicle and is issued to you when the original title is assigned incorrectly or is missing.
-When you apply for a bonded title in Texas you are required to pay a surety bond that ensures you are the true owner of the vehicle in which you are trying to gain a new title for.
-The process of obtaining a bonded title in Texas is another way of transferring the ownership of a vehicle from one person to another.
+Bonded titles are titles associated with your vehicle and are issued to you when the original title is assigned incorrectly or is missing.
+When you apply for a bonded vehicle title you are required to pay a surety bond that ensures you are the true owner of the vehicle in which you are trying to gain a new title.
+The process of obtaining a bonded title is another way of transferring the ownership of a vehicle from one person to another.
 You are not required to pay the full bond amount because a bonding company can do that and in return, they can get a percentage premium on things such as your credit.
 The Texas Department of Motor Vehicles (DMV) handles all procedures dealt with in filing for lost titles within the state of Texas.
+No need to go to the car dealership, if you lost your title, and require a new one.

 [Get your lost title bond today.
 Reach out to us, and we’ll help you get your Texas title bond today!
-It only takes a minute to apply.]
+It only takes a minute to apply.
+Check out our Texas oversize permit bond page.]

 How to Get a Bonded Title in Texas